 It also shows that they face additional challenges integrating into wider society which are not faced by the general refugee population; for example, they are shunned by their own families and ethnic and religious communities in the UK.
 This makes LGBTI refugees extremely isolated and in turn more vulnerable to poverty and destitution as they have no one to turn to.

-MRI’s solution to the abuse that LGBTI refugees face in housing is to operate a hostel exclusively for LGBTI refugees and to provide them with safe temporary accommodation.
-The surplus from the hostel will allow MRI to fund social inclusion activities, such as peer support groups, life skills workshops, art sessions and employability workshops.
-In addition MRI will assist its service users to find employment by facilitating training and coaching and by offering support to set up small businesses.
-Please see here for more information on the hostel.
+Micro Rainbow’s solution to the abuse that LGBTI refugees face in housing is to operate a hostel exclusively for LGBTI refugees and to provide them with safe temporary accommodation.
+The surplus from the hostel will allow Micro Rainbow to fund social inclusion activities, such as peer support groups, life skills workshops, art sessions and employability workshops.
+In addition Micro Rainbow will assist its service users to find employment by facilitating training and coaching and by offering support to set up small businesses.

 The hostel will be financed by social investment.
-On 23 August 2016 HMRC provided MRI with an advanced assurance that social investments in MRI to raise funding for its housing project for LGBTI refugees should qualify for the Social Investment Tax Relief (SITR) scheme.
+On 23 August 2016 HMRC provided Micro Rainbow with an advanced assurance that social investments in Micro Rainbow to raise funding for its housing project for LGBTI refugees should qualify for the Social Investment Tax Relief (SITR) scheme.

 The SITR scheme allows qualifying individuals not only to invest in, and receive returns on, a qualifying high impact social project, but also provides that certain tax relief may be claimed by those individuals on or in respect of their investment (such as deduction of 30% of qualifying investment costs from that investor’s income tax liability or deferring a capital gains tax liability on a gain re-invested into a SITR qualifying investment.